mperignon/2016-02-04-Flagstaff/lessons/sqlite/06-agg.md

 > *   Trace the execution of a query that performs aggregation.
 > *   Explain how missing data is handled during aggregation.

-We now want to calculate ranges and averages for our data.
-We know how to select all of the dates from the `Visited` table:
+We know how to select all dates from the `Visited` table:

 ~~~ {.sql}
 SELECT dated FROM Visited;